washingtonsteven/stevenwa-sh/content/posts/chomd-octal-binary.md

 The number in the `chmod` command (`755` in the example above) are in "octal", or base-8.
 Each digit can hold a number from 0-7, and the number 8 is "10" in octal.

-You may notice that the number has 3 digits, and these digits correspond perfectly to the User, Group, Other permissions.
-User is 7, Group is 5, and Other is also 5.
+You may notice that the number has 3 digits.
+You may also see that there are three permissions roles, User, Group, and Other.
+Put these together, and you can read these as separate permission sets: User is 7, Group is 5, and Other is also 5.

 So now we just need to convert each digit from octal to a set of 3 letters: `rwx`.
 And we will be using binary as an intermediary: